annemarie35/js-training/typescript-training-from-free-code-camp/index.md

 --> another course https://www.freecodecamp.org/news/learn-typescript-for-practical-projects/

-warning for edges cases, not only happy path
+warning for edge cases, not only happy path

 ### Primitives types
-ts is smart enough to infer data type that is used : inferred or derived (see suggestion on mouse over) from what you write
+ts is smart enough to infer data type that is used: inferred or derived (see suggestion on mouse over) from what you write
 ```
 let myName = 'Bob'
 myName = 5 // ts will warn you